 As with all things, when it comes to surviving while stranded, one must begin with the basics, and this means knowing what is necessary to maintain your existence.
 For this, we start with the Rule of 3.
-The Rule of 3 is a simple way to remember what is truly important and help you to prioritize your activities for optimal survival in an efficient manner with the least energy expenditure.
+The Rule of 3 is a simple way to remember what is truly important and helps you to prioritize your activities for optimal survival in an efficient manner with the least energy expenditure.

 The Rule of 3 helps you to keep your head, not panic, and center on what it is that must be done, in the order which ensures survival.
 In short, armed with the knowledge and ability, you can make the wilderness your friend, one that will feed you, quench your thirst, keep you warm, and give you shelter.

 - You will die in 3 minutes without oxygen – once deprived of oxygen, your brain cells will begin to die after 3 minutes